JuJuz1/MOOC_CSB2024/REPORT.md

 https://github.com/JuJuz1/MOOC_CSB2024/blob/35646f178f73f130094bbb76f2c8a079317ba3c0/project/src/vulnerabilities/utils.py#L78
 Security misconfiguration is a security-related flaw in applications that arises when the application or its components are not securely configured.
 In this example, the user input is not restricted by length which could lead to errors at the database level and exhaust server resources.
 The latter could lead to DoS (Denial of Service) attacks.

-Limiting the length of the input directly in the html document and at the server level would fix this issue correctly.
+Limiting the length of the input directly in the HTML document and at the server level would fix this issue correctly.

 ## FLAW 6: Software and data integrity failures
 https://github.com/JuJuz1/MOOC_CSB2024/blob/35646f178f73f130094bbb76f2c8a079317ba3c0/project/src/vulnerabilities/models.py#L10